WillK13/StackWizard/README.md

 For more information go to <a href="https://pypi.org/project/stackwizard/" target="_blank">this link</a>.
 ## Uses
 Explanation plus code example.
 Needs to be called for now.
 Picture of working issue?
 Or of results.
 Not too long.
+Have to see how to fix it first though.